 Should Christians care about physical appearances?

-Which brings us to the second part: remember that God judges the inward heart, not the outward appearance.
+God judges the inward heart, not the outward appearance.
 Your heart is where your true beauty lies.
-As amazing as the shell that contains all that makes you you is, it pales in comparison to the beauty of your inner self (1 Peter 3:3-5).
+As amazing as all that makes you you is, it pales in comparison to the beauty of your inner self (1 Peter 3:3-5).

-Then what are we supposed to do?
-We shouldn't let ourselves go completely because that's unhealthy.
-But we shouldn't focus on the way we look all the time because then it becomes a point of pride or even shame.
-How do we find the balance between the inside and the outside?
+What's a healthy balance then?
+We shouldn't forsake our bodies' physical needs because that's dangerously unhealthy.
+But we shouldn't make our entire personality based on what we look like alone because that leads to pride (or even shame).
+How do we find the balance between caring for the inside and the outside?

 Do take care of yourself physically, but guard your heart against letting emphasis on your outward appearance become more important than growing in your relationship with God.
-Remember, you are a marvelous, beautiful child of God, and if you are a child of God, why would you need to impress anyone else but Him?
+Remember, you are a marvelous, beautiful child of God—and if you're a child of God, why would you need to impress anyone else but Him?

 ALSO SEE: